YifanLiu0304/island/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
         Hello World!
 I am a PhD candidate at Georgia Tech, majoring in Public Policy and Computer Science.
-As a computational social scientist, I work on the computational analysis of social and policy issues, as well as proposing policies for the responsible use of AI.
+As a computational social scientist, I use AI/ML and computational methods to study energy, transportation, and technology policies.

         I apply a range of quantitative and qualitative methods to investigate the social challenges and inform evidence-based decision-making in energy, transportation, and technology policy.